olaurino/presentations/ivoa/sesto2015/reference-implementation/slides.md

 # Why this presentation

+## Spectral 2.0
+TCG review period ended on **Sep 15, 2014**.

+>as the model is so large, I`d like to get an idea **what part of the standard these [implementations] actually use/support, and in what sense interoperability has been shown**.
+I am a bit surprised that TSAP is a reference implementation, when 7.1.2 requires a 'SpatialAxis'.
+On the mailing list, the rationale for this was that the model was meant for observational spectra.
+As a baseline, I think there should be **at least example serialisations using all features** provided by the DM. (**Sep 16, 2014**)

+## Spectral 2.0
+TCG review period ended on **Sep 15, 2014**.

+>Are there **two interoperating reference implementations** of SpectralDM? **How does one demonstrate/explain that a reference implementation is complete?** Until we can answer these questions, it will not be possible to ask the Exec for endorsement as a recommendation. (**Oct 11, 2014**)

+## Spectral 2.0
+Fair comments, however:

+- Past DM specs did not seem to have such stringent requirements
+- Was the timing appropriate?
+Is the process properly spec'ed out? <!-- ' -->
+- What **exactly** are the requirements for reference implementations of Data Models?

 ## Reference Implementation of a Data Model specification
 SpectrumDM 1.1 discussion page (no info on 1.03 and 1.1 RFC):